hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_digital_calen_f7c2edf1-a3ef-4a96-af37-313cb8d23d62-0_3.content.md

 ## Contact Us

 Have any questions or feedback?
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---